 a) Land located outside of the built boundary/built-up area, as described in Section 3.4.1, but within the settlement area boundary, as illustrated on Schedule B1, represents the County's designated greenfield areas.
 Development within the County's designated greenfield areas will be planned to achieve minimum density targets as indicated in Table 3.5.
-The density target will be measured in accordance with the Growth Plan for the Greater Golden Horseshoe A Place to Grow: Growth plan for the Greater Golden Horseshoe.
+The density target will be measured in accordance with the Growth Plan for the Greater Golden Horseshoe.